-Once the Participating TO and the CAISO memorialize their agreement to allow the Interconnection Customer to build a Stand Alone Network Upgrade in an executed Generator Interconnection Agreement, the Interconnection Customer’s maximum cost responsibility will be reduced by the cost of the Stand Alone Network Upgrade.
-Both the original and revised maximum cost responsibility will be documented in the Generation Interconnection Agreement.
-The interconnection study reports and the second posting will then be revised accordingly.
-The Interconnection Customer will not be allowed to decrease its posting amount until the Generator Interconnection Agreement documents the Stand Alone Network Upgrades and has been fully executed.
+Once the Participating TO and the CAISO memorialize their agreement to allow the Interconnection Customer(s) to build a Stand Alone Network Upgrade in an executed Generator Interconnection Agreement, the Interconnection Customer(s)’ maximum cost responsibility will be reduced by the cost of the Stand Alone Network Upgrade minus the Participating TO’s oversight charges and any charges associated with work retained by the Participating TO.
+The maximum cost responsibility for each Interconnection Customer participating in building the Stand Alone Network Upgrade will be revised and both the original and revised maximum cost responsibility will be documented in each Generation Interconnection Agreement.
+The Interconnection Customer will not be allowed to decrease its posting amount until the Interconnection Customers’ scope of work for building the Stand Alone Network Upgrades has been documented in the Generator Interconnection Agreement and the agreement has been fully executed.

 If at any time the responsibility for constructing the Stand Alone Network Upgrade, or a portion thereof, reverts to the Participating TO, the Interconnection Customer will be required to revise its Interconnection Financial Security posting back to reflect that the Participating TO will build the Stand Alone Network Upgrade within thirty (30) calendar days.
 The Interconnection Customer’s maximum cost responsibility also will be revised to reflect that the Participating TO will build the Stand Alone Network Upgrade.
 Failure to make a timely posting adjustment will result in the withdrawal of the Interconnection Request in accordance with Section 3.8 of the GIDAP.
 If an Interconnection Customer has been allowed to reduce its Interconnection Financial Security posting following the execution of its Generator Interconnection Agreement and subsequently withdraws, the amount of the Interconnection Financial Security that is determined to be refundable under Section 11.4.2 of Appendix DD will be reduced by the amount of the Interconnection Financial Security posting the Interconnection Customer avoided through the self-build option.
-Under the circumstance where the Interconnection Customer withdraws before revising its Interconnection Financial Security posting to include the amount for the SANU the ISO will not seek any additional IFS posting upon withdrawal.
+Under the circumstance where the Interconnection Customer withdraws before revising its Interconnection Financial Security posting to include the amount for the SANU the CAISO will not seek any additional IFS posting upon withdrawal.
 However, if there is any Interconnection Financial Security posting refund due to the IC, it will be reduced by up to the amount of the avoided IFS posting of the SANU as documented in the GIA.

 Examples: